Lawn chairs sitting on a beach next to a cooler while a dog relaxes under an umbrella.

 Fish is flipped on a grill.

-• A charcoal grill is great if you like to have a good sear on your steak because they generate far more heat than other grills.
+• A charcoal grill is excellent if you like to have a good sear on your steak because it generates far more heat than other grills.
 The main drawback is the charcoal ash you need to clean out of the grill after each use.

-• Pellet grills are similar to a traditional smoker but capable of cooking like a gas or charcoal grill.
-Because of how they operate with indirect heat, pellet grills don’t get as hot as a charcoal grill, so you won’t get as much of a sear on your meat.
+• Pellet grills are similar to traditional smokers but are capable of cooking like gas or charcoal grills.
+Because they operate with indirect heat, pellet grills don’t get as hot as a charcoal grill, so you won’t get as much of a sear on your meat.

-• An electric grill looks like a cross between a charcoal grill and a griddle.
-They offer a healthier, safer option by draining a lot of the fat away from the meat and not requiring a flame.
-Electic grills heat up the quickest of any type of grill.
+• An electric grill resembles a cross between a charcoal grill and a griddle.
+They offer a healthier, safer option by draining much of the fat away from the meat and not requiring a flame.
+Electric grills heat up the quickest of any type of grill.
 Electric grills don’t create any of the smoky flavor found in charcoal grills and, to an extent, gas grills.

 Choosing the Best Cooler